Skip to main content

 Overview

-In OpenCore, Entities are the runtime representations of the main game objects (Players, Vehicles, etc.).
+In OpenCore, Entities are runtime representations of game objects (players, vehicles, NPCs, channels).
 Unlike raw handles, entities are rich objects that provide:

 Core Entities